jwidess/wafer-mask/README.md

   The reflectance is calculated using the Fresnel equations and phase difference due to the optical path in the thin film.
 The formula used is a simplified version for a single-layer thin film at a given angle of incidence and could be improved.
 (See [Thin Film Interference Physics](#thin-film-interference-physics) for more info)

 - **Angle Dependence:**
-  The shader blends the angle of incidence toward normal to reduce color shifting at glancing angles, which helps with visual realism, however this isn't perfect and or completely realistic.
+  The shader blends the angle of incidence toward normal to reduce color shifting at glancing angles, which helps with visual realism; however, this isn't perfect and/or completely realistic.

 - **Color Normalization:**
   The resulting RGB reflectance is normalized and gamma-corrected for "vividness", then blended with an environment map for somewhat realistic reflections.
 (See [Areas for Improvement](#areas-for-improvement))